dnanexus/dxCompiler/doc/Tips.md

 Since the `File` type declaration is represented by a string value, please follow the official [WDL documentation](https://github.com/openwdl/wdl/blob/main/versions/1.1/SPEC.md#strings) regarding the format and allowed characters.
 ### Examples
-**Scenario 1.** Stage A creates `N` files to be used only by Stage B, and there is no need for a separate archiving task.
+**Scenario 1.** Task A creates `N` files to be used only by Task B, and there is no need for a separate archiving task.
-In this case the archiving can be done in the Stage A `task` section, and un-archiving should be done in the `task` section of the Stage B.
+In this case the archiving can be done in the Task A `task` section, and un-archiving should be done in the `task` section of the Task B.
 ```wdl
 task task_a {
 ...